-Some research suggests that LGBTQ youth who attend schools in non-White communities experience difficulty in accessing GSAs.
-Therefore, we examined whether the availability of GSAs for Black LGBTQ youth was related to whether their school's student body was predominantly Black, White, another non-White race, or had no racial/ethnic majority.
-As shown in Figure 2.5, Black LGBTQ students who attended majority-Black schools were less likely to have GSAs than all others.
-It may be that GSAs are seen as less of a priority in majority-Black communities.
+Some research suggests that LGBTQ youth who attend schools in non-White communities experience difficulty in accessing GSAs.60 Therefore, we examined whether the availability of GSAs for Black LGBTQ youth was related to whether their school's student body was predominantly Black, White, another non-White race, or had no racial/ethnic majority.
+As shown in Figure 2.5, Black LGBTQ students who attended majority-Black schools were less likely to have GSAs than all others.61 It may be that GSAs are seen as less of a priority in majority-Black communities.
 GSAs may be perceived in these communities as clubs for White students, which may impact student club formation.

 We also examined whether other school characteristics, including locale (urban, suburban, rural), region (Northwest, South, Midwest, West), and size of school were related to the availability of GSAs.
-Black LGBTQ students in urban and suburban schools were more likely to have a GSA at their school than those in rural schools.
-Regarding region, Black LGBTQ students who attended schools in the Northeast and West were the most likely to have a GSA, and students who attended school in the South were least likely to have a GSA.
-Finally, regarding size of the school population, Black LGBTQ students who attended larger schools were more likely to have a GSA.

-GSAs and other similar student clubs can provide a safe and inclusive school environment for LGBTQ students and their allies to meet, socialize, and advocate for change in their school communities.
-Thus, students who have a GSA may feel more connected to school and may be less likely to miss school because they have a safe and affirming space in a school environment that may otherwise by hostile.
+Black LGBTQ students in urban and suburban schools were more likely to have a GSA at their school than those in rural schools.62 Regarding region, Black LGBTQ students who attended schools in the Northeast and West were the most likely to have a GSA, and students who attended school in the South were least likely to have a GSA.
+Finally, regarding size of the school population, Black LGBTQ students who attended larger schools were more likely to have a GSA.63 advocate for change in their school communities.64 Thus, students who have a GSA may feel more connected to school and may be less likely to miss school because they have a safe and affirming space in a school environment that may otherwise by hostile.
 Also, in that GSAs can often effect change in the school for a safer environment for LGBTQ students, LGBTQ students with a GSA may be less likely to feel unsafe at school, and may feel a greater sense of belonging to the school community.
 In fact, we found that Black LGBTQ students with a GSA at their school were less likely to miss school due to safety concerns (27.0% vs. 34.3%), and felt more connected to their school community than those who did not have a GSA.65 Black LGBTQ students who had a GSA at their school were also less likely to feel unsafe because of their sexual orientation (47.0% vs. 57.0%).66 There was, however, no relationship regarding feeling unsafe because of gender expression.